-Move over ATV’s, there’s a new adventure sport vehicle in town – the Spider Car, and you can only find them at Historic Banning Mills Adventure Park, located about an hour east of Atlanta.
+Move over ATV’s, there’s a new adventure sport vehicle in town – the Spider Car, and you can only find them at Historic Banning Mills Adventure Park, located about an hour west of Atlanta.

 What is a Spider Car you ask?
 It is an eco-friendly, electric four-wheel go cart/ATV that when you see it head on, looks a little like a Ford Model T trundling down the dirt trails.
 However, that is where the resemblance ends.
 Instead of sideboards, this car has spider-like arms that move independently making it easy to navigate uneven terrain.
 The low pendulum seat keeps the driver level, even when those spider arms are navigating trail obstacles.
 It is a smooth ride that feels much safer than standard ATV that can easily tip or roll.
 But do watch out when driving the tandem without a second rider as my son found out.

 If you don’t want to take in Historic Banning Mills gorgeous 300 acres by flying through the treetops on one of their famous zip line courses (which I still consider the best zip lines in the US), the Spider Car tours are a fantastic way to explore the terrain closer to mother earth.
 You’ll visit some of Banning Mills attractions, like the 100 foot power free fall, and the climbing wall that is in the Guinness Book of World Records with your guide.
 As cool as those attraction are, I enjoyed learning more about the area’s history and seeing the remnants of the former mill and mill town that were located on this site.